SorenSeeberg/MrDatabase/README.md

 db = MrDatabase('some/path/my.db')
 ```

-All connecting and disconnecting to the database is handled by the internals of MrDatabase.
+Most connecting and disconnecting actions with the database is handled by the internals of MrDatabase.

 ### Tables (DDL)